Treats edema, glaucoma, and seizures.

 Side effects for Diamox (Acetazolamide)

-What to expect when you start Diamox (Acetazolamide)Skip what to expect section.
+What to expect when you take Diamox (Acetazolamide)Skip what to expect section.
 Skip to Risks & Warnings section.

 Tips from our pharmacists